sentrychris/f4se-bostonlean/README.md

 > ***Note:*** *This will generate a `build/windows/` directory in the **project's root directory** with the build output.*

 ### Build Output (Optional)
-If you want to redirect the build output, set one of or both of the following environment variables:
+If you want to redirect the build output, set one of the following environment variables:

 - Path to a Fallout 4 install folder: `XSE_FO4_GAME_PATH`